The Happenings on Shaw Hill

 “We did a porphyrins blood test – to check his hemoglobin.
 There were some irregularities.”

-“Yes.
-It’s not the first in North America.
-We had that incident in Moncton up in Canada earlier this year.
+“Yes, but not the first in North America.
+We had an incident in Moncton, New Brunswick earlier this year.
 But nothing since then.”

-“If this is what you suggest how do you think he was infected?”
+“If this is what you are implying it to be how do you think he was infected?”
 Peter asked.
 Peter’s image was taking up most of the screen.
-The others were three little small boxes on the bottom of the screen.
+The others were three little square boxes on the bottom of the screen.

-“Before he began to exhibit strange behavior,” Peter said with a chuckle.
+“Before hebegan to exhibit the same strange behavior,” Peter said with a chuckle.

 “Does the subject exhibit any other traits,” Ian asked.
 “Have you looked at the upper canine teeth?”

-“Have you done any urine tests,” Betsy asked.
+“Have you done any urine tests?”
+Betsy asked.
 Her virtual background was now an industrial scene, with welding arcs, and steel beams with large fiery red furnace with molten rock flowing out the sides.
-It seemed out of place for Betsy to be in that scene.
+It would be last place a person like Betsy would ever be standing doing a Zoom call.
 “You can test for Gunther’s disease.
 Little is known about it, but we often see this in the patients that we suspect…”

 “It’s not a witch hunt,” Peter said.
-Behind on his bookshelf you could see a line of black bound books and in a bold, white font was the title of his recent book: In Search of Vampyres
+Behind him, on his bookshelf, you could see a line of black bound books and in a bold, white font was the title of his recent book: In Search of Vampyres.
+“Tell me more about about his neighbors,” Peter said.
+“You said they recently moved in?”

-“Yes, Steve said they had only been there a week.
-They were a quiet couple.
+“Yes, Steve said they moved in last week.
+They keep a low profile.
 I am not sure they even spoke before…”

 Neilson’s image suddenly took up the entire screen.
 “Dr. Scotts, this is Neilson from Edinburgh.”
 He had a flop of brown hair that covered his right eye.
-“Did the subject see these neighbors?”
+“Did your subject see the neighbors?”

 “He did.
 Uhhh…they were quiet, slight-built, stark white.”